 When ready to serve, pour into your glasses, top with blackberries and garnish with rosemary sprigs.
 Enjoy!

 In a bowl, combine seltzer water, the juice of 1 lime, and maple syrup

-Mash ½ cup of fresh blackberries in a cup
+Mash ½ cup of blackberries in a cup

 Then add the blackberry mash to a large jar, along with the seltzer water mix, and rosemary sprigs.
 Make sure to bruise some of the rosemary stems to release the flavors.

-When ready to serve, pour into glasses and top with frozen blackberries.
+When ready to serve, pour into glasses and top with the rest of the blackberries.
 Garnish with rosemary.